 Washington’s business and occupation (B&O) and retail sales taxes apply to “gross proceeds of sales” without any deductions for costs of property sold, costs of materials used, labor costs, delivery costs, any expenses paid, etc. (RCW 82.04.070).

-In cases where an additional amount or surcharge is added to an invoice as a means to recover increased fuel, energy or other costs incurred by the seller, the surcharge is subject to tax in the same manner as the billing it is related to.
+In cases where the surcharge is added to an invoice to recover other costs incurred by the seller, the surcharge is subject to the same tax that applies to the billing.

 - If a surcharge (including a "Living Wage" surcharge to offset the cost of having to pay their workers a higher minimum wage) is placed on a restaurant bill, it is subject to retail sales tax and retailing B&O tax.